rpcme/aws-cloud-and-xilinx-workshop/Lab1.md

 # Lab 1: Setup the Environment

-In this lab, you will initialize your account with a static web application, Amazon Cognito, and other configuration.
-You will also login to your Amazon Web Services account to configure credentials for the Xilinx hardware used in this workshop.
+In this lab you will prepare the hardware, download the workshop content locally, and initilize the cloud components.
+To do this you will also login to your Amazon Web Services account to configure credentials for the Xilinx hardware used in this workshop.

 ## Applying your Credits